Changissnz/selfinterest/README.md

 plan and strive for.
 Where there is intention from self-interest, there is no stochastic coincidence from sentient life.
 Such is the wholeness that is true when there is perfect information on perceptible chains of events that occurred.
-The striking appearance loses its luster when the knowledge of its causes that were acted out of self-interest, these causes being the principle of relevance at the perceptible level, become known.
+The striking appearance loses its luster when the knowledge of its causes that were acted out of self-interest, these causes being the principle of relevance for the perceptible level, become known.
 Naivety shrivels away from cognition, and replaced by this state of mind is an acceptance self-assured in the belief that the puzzle of understanding has been solved.
 Thus, one's presence in that situation only intends to be entertained without being awed or flabberghasted.
 And that